You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 If you’re like most people, you probably eat while multitasking at least a few times a week.

-You have a big deadline and need to quickly grab lunch while sitting in front of the computer.
+You have a big deadline and need to grab lunch quickly while sitting in front of the computer.

-When you’re distracted paying attention to what you’re eating takes second place.
+When you’re distracted, paying attention to what you’re eating takes second place.

 Eat in Moderation Solution: